Making History Project Board of Directors

 Dr. Andrae Marak, Ph.D. – Vice President

-Andrae Marak is the Dean of the College of Arts and Sciences and a Professor of History and Political Science at Governors State University where he regularly teaches courses in World History, Global Studies, and Latin American, Caribbean, and Latina/o Studies.
-He has served on the Executive Committee and Conference Planning Committee of the Midwest World History Association; is a book review editor for H-LATAM, and is a contributing editor for The Middle Ground Journal.
+Andrae Marak is the Dean of the College of Arts and Sciences & Graduate Studies and a Professor of History and Political Science at Governors State University.
+He has taught classes on World History, Global Studies, and Latin American, Caribbean, and Latina/o Studies.
+He is the author of four books and over 20 articles/chapters as well as the co-PI of two National Endowment for the Humanities Dialogues on the Experience of War grants that trained military veterans how to read poetry, literature, and primary sources and engage the public on the meanings and importance of the humanities.
 He has worked to promote increased civic engagement and a more global approach to understanding the world through both the curriculum, student programming, and external outreach at California University of Pennsylvania – where he served stints as Chair of the History and Political Science Department, Director of Women’s Studies, and Director of the Honors Program, at Indian University – Purdue University Columbus, where he was the head of Liberal Arts, and at Governors State University, where he focused on coordinating community events with local libraries, community colleges, and other community groups.
 At each campus, he has worked with veterans’ groups and promoted oral history.
-He has authored, co-authored, or co-edited four books and is currently working on a transnational history of the Harrison Act of 1914.
+He is currently working on a history of the Comcáac Indians.

 SGM Francis Gene Garren (Ret.) – Secretary